mc-build/mc-build.github.io/docs/migrating-mcb-2-to-3.md

 # Migrating from MC-Build 2 to 3
 !!! warning
-	MC-Build 3 has a number of breaking changes from MC-Build 2.
-I suggest reading through the documentation to get a feel for the new features and changes before you start updating your code.
+	MC-Build 3 is in alpha, and is not backwards compatible with MC-Build 2.
+It is highly recommended that you read through this migration guide, and the rest of the documentation to better understand the changes before upgrading.

 ## Updating MC-Build 3